 Local Pilgrimage sites for the 2025 Jubilee year

-Australia is home to over 5 million Catholics who make up around 20 per cent of the population.
+Australia is home to more than 5 million Catholics who make up around 20 per cent of the population.
 In the country, the Catholic faith had humble beginnings among the Irish minority in early colonial times.
 Today, churches and spiritual centres have been established across the continent.

 These locations contribute to Australia’s rich Catholic history and offer spaces for prayer and renewal for locals and visitors alike.
 Three sites have been named pilgrimage churches for the Adelaide Archdiocese during the upcoming Year of Hope.

-St Francis Xavier Cathedral, Adelaide South Australia
+St Francis Xavier's Cathedral, Adelaide

 The Cathedral is dedicated to the great 16th century Spanish Jesuit missionary saint who is also a patron of the Church in Australia and patron of our first bishop Francis Murphy (1844-58).
 Initial construction began in 1851 and there have been various phases of activity leading to the installation of the tower in 1996.
 The building of the Cathedral began in 1851, making it the oldest cathedral in Australia.
 The tower was not completed until 1996 – 145 years almost to the day after workers had dug the first sod for the beginning of work on the Cathedral site.